jacoscaz/quadstore/README.md

 # QUADSTORE

-Quadstore is a LevelDB-backed RDF graph database for Node.js and the browser with native support for quads and querying across named graphs, RDF/JS interfaces and SPARQL queries.
+Quadstore is a LevelDB-backed RDF graph database for JS runtimes (browsers, Node.js, Deno, ...) with native support for quads and querying across named graphs, RDF/JS interfaces and SPARQL queries.

 ## Table of contents